ietf/id-guidelines/README.md

 > consider if one or two editors should have primary responsibility for
 > this document, with the other individuals listed in the Contributors
 > or Acknowledgements section.
 There must be a direct correlation of
-> authors and editors in the document header and the Authors’ Addresses
+> authors and editors in the document header and the Authors' Addresses
 > section.
 These are the individuals that must sign off on the document
 > during the AUTH48 process and respond to inquiries, such as errata.